Alenia Aeronautica: Yak-130 development

 During 1992, Aermacchi signed a cooperation agreement with Russian aircraft company Yakovlev to support a new trainer that the firm was developing for the Russian Air Force.
 Aermacchi secured the right to modify and market the aircraft for the Western market.
 The resulting aircraft first flew in 1996 and by this point, the aircraft was being marketed as the Yak/AEM-130.

 In October 1998, it was reported that the venture was increasingly becoming an Italian-led effort due to a lack of Russian financial support.

-In mid-2000, it was announced that differences between the two firms and a lack of backing from the Russian participants had ended the partnership; instead, each company would pursue independent development.
+In mid-2000, it was announced that differences between the two firms and a lack of backing from the Russian participants had ended the partnership.
+Instead, each company would pursue independent development.
 Yakovlev received a final payment of US$77 million for technical documents.
 Yakovlev would be able to sell the Yak-130 to countries such as those in the Commonwealth of Independent States, India, Slovakia and Algeria, while Aermacchi had the right to sell the M-346 to NATO nations and others.
 The M-346 is a highly modified version of the aircraft that developed under the joint venture, using equipment exclusively from Western manufacturers.
 The first M-346 prototype rolled out on 7 June 2003, and conducted its maiden flight on 15 July 2004.

-In January 2005, the Greek Ministry of Defence signed a Memorandum of Understanding (MOU) to become a partner in the programme and an industrial cooperation agreement between Alenia and the Hellenic Aerospace Industry was signed the following year.
-In March 2008, the Chilean ENAER signed a Memorandum of Understanding (MOU) with Alenia at the FIDAE air show.
-During May 2008, Boeing signed a Memorandum of Understanding to cooperate on the marketing, sales, training and support of two Aermacchi trainers, the M-346 and the M-311.
+In January 2005, the Greek Ministry of Defense signed a Memorandum of Understanding (MOU) to become a partner in the programme and an industrial cooperation agreement between Alenia and the Hellenic Aerospace Industry was signed the following year.

+In March 2008, the Chilean ENAER signed an MOU with Alenia at the FIDAE air show.
+During May 2008, Boeing signed an MOU to cooperate on the marketing, sales, training and support of two Aermacchi trainers, the M-346 and the M-311.
 On 18 December 2008, Aermacchi announced that the M-346 had attained a maximum speed of Mach 1.15 (1,255 km/h, 678 knots, 780 mph), claiming the occasion to be the first in which an all-Italian built aircraft had broken the sound barrier in 50 years.

 On 20 June 2011, a Military Type Certification was granted to Alenia Aermacchi for the M-346 Master by the General Directorate for Aeronautical Armaments of the Italian Ministry of Defence in Rome.